BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 metrics may be associated with your account ID, and we may use these metrics to maintain, provide, develop, and improve the Services.

-**9.3.**  As part of AWS Snowmobile, we will transport a containerized data center and networking equipment (collectively, “Snowmobile”), and other materials, equipment, and software necessary for operation of the Snowmobile (collectively with the Snowmobile, the “Snowmobile Materials”).
-You will ensure that, at all times, the designated transfer location for delivery of the Snowmobile Materials (the “Transfer Site") meets the minimum requirements necessary to support the delivery, setup, maintenance, use, and removal of the Snowmobile Materials as described on the AWS Site and otherwise as described in the Snowmobile technical documentation or provided to you during the ordering and delivery process.
-You will ensure that you have all necessary rights, certifications, and licenses for the delivery, setup, maintenance, use, and removal of the Snowmobile Materials at the Transfer Site.
-You are responsible for any damage to the Snowmobile Materials while at the Transfer Site, unless caused by AWS.
-You may not allow Snowmobile Materials to leave the Transfer Site other than under the supervision of personnel designated by AWS.
-You will give personnel designated by AWS prompt and reasonable access to the Transfer Site as necessary to deliver, setup, inspect, maintain, and remove the Snowmobile Materials.
-You will not require AWS personnel to sign, accept, or otherwise agree to any documentation as a condition of accessing the Transfer Site, and you agree that the terms of any such documentation are void even if signed by AWS personnel.
-You will ensure that no one accesses, moves, or repairs the Snowmobile Materials other than (i) personnel designated by AWS, (ii) as permitted in writing by AWS in connection with the maintenance of Snowmobile Materials, or (iii) as necessary due to a situation involving imminent injury, damage to property, or an active fire alarm system.
-AWS may terminate your use of Snowmobile Materials and remove the Snowmobile Materials if you breach these terms or the terms of the Agreement with respect to Snowmobile Materials.

-**9.4.** Once AWS Snow Family services are complete, we will delete data from the Appliances or Snowmobiles, as applicable.
+**9.3.  **Once AWS Snow Family services are complete, we will delete data from the Appliances.

-**9.5.** You are responsible for payment of all customs, duties, taxes, and other charges in connection with Appliances being shipped to or from us.
+**9.4.**  You are responsible for payment of all customs, duties, taxes, and other charges in connection with Appliances being shipped to or from us.

-**9.6.** You are responsible for any damage to, or loss of, an Appliance after delivery to you until the carrier accepts the Appliance for delivery back to us.
+**9.5.** You are responsible for any damage to, or loss of, an Appliance after delivery to you until the carrier accepts the Appliance for delivery back to us.
 In addition to other rights and remedies we may have under the Agreement, we may charge you the applicable lost device fee specified on the AWS Snowball